MarioChvx/MarioChvx/README.md

 ## About me

-I am a Data Science student with a passion for Data Engineering, Backend Development and Data Bases.
-I have a strong interest in learning about Big Data, Machine Learning, and OS.
-Outside Software Development world I also enjoy PC Hardware, Calisthenics, Motorcycles and Cooking.
+I am a Data Analyst with.
+I have a strong interest in big bata, machine learning, deep learning, and Unix operative systems.
+Outside Software Development world.
+I also enjoy PC hardware, calisthenics, and cooking.

 ## Reach me out